cripco/IP3/README.md

 # IP3Token and IP3VestingBoard

-This project include the IP3 token and the IP3 Vesting Board, a factory contract to create multiple vesting wallet for the IP3 Token.
+This project include the IP3 token.

 Try running some of the following tasks: